Your slow cooker is a versatile thing. So versatile, in fact, that you can even use it for poaching salmon.

 - 2 to 2 1/2 pounds skin-on fresh salmon, cut into fillets or left whole

-1 Make the broth: Combine water, white wine, celery, peppercorns, garlic, sprigs of dill, lemon juice and 1/2 teaspoon kosher salt.
+1 Make the broth: Combine water, white wine, celery, leeks, peppercorns, garlic, sprigs of dill, lemon juice and 1/2 teaspoon kosher salt.
 Cook on high for 1 hour.

 2 Poach the salmon: Season the salmon with salt and pepper, and use your fingers to pat it in.
 Reduce the heat on the slow cooker to low.
 Add the salmon carefully, skin side down, using a parchment sling, tongs, or clean hands.
 Cover the and cook for 4 minutes.

 Remove the cover, turn the salmon carefully using tongs, cover, and cook for an additional 4 to 6 minutes, until opaque and cooked through.
 Thin fillets will finish more quickly; thicker fillets will take slightly longer.

 3 Remove the salmon.
 Carefully remove the salmon from the slow cooker and transfer to a platter.